NathanBiette/EpicDungeonQuest/README.md

 #### The dwarves

-Dwarves can’t wield magic but there are great engineers and skilled craftsmen which can achieve wonders without a drop of magic.
+Dwarves can’t wield magic but there are great engineers and skilled craftsmen which can achieve wonders without a drop of magic.<br>
 Dwarves have a bonus of +8 in Constitution and in Intelligence but have a malus of -16 in Magic.

 #### The orcs